Operation Sunrise (World War II): Prelude

 During the Second World War, Allen Dulles was in charge of the Office of Strategic Services station attached to the American embassy in Bern from November 1942 onward, which he used as a base for launching intelligence operations.
-Dulles had a diplomatic cover, but he made little secret of his real work, and it was widely known due to The New York Times short story published on 17 September 1942 stating that he was "being replaced as committee treasurer because of his war work with government Office of Strategic Services".
+Dulles had a diplomatic cover, but he made little secret of his real work, and it was widely known due to a brief article in The New York Times published on 17 September 1942 stating that he was "being replaced as committee treasurer because of his war work with government Office of Strategic Services".
 The Office of Strategic Services was a newly founded agency, and it was not clear if it would be allowed to continue beyond the Second World War as the CIG (Central Intelligence Group), then later the CIA.
 The Army and Navy were both opposed to its existence (in fact, the OSS was disbanded in October 1945).
 The OSS chief, William Donovan, was lobbying very strongly for the OSS to be continued after the war, and as such OSS operatives were under strong pressure to achieve successes that might justify continuing the agency.
 Dulles for his part having accomplished very little during his three years in Bern was desperate for any sort of success that would allow him to end the war on a high note and justify the continued existence of the OSS.